-If you’d prefer to sleep on the ground, as most do, the most simple set-up includes: a sleeping mat for comfort, a sleeping bag for warmth and a bivvy bag for waterproofing.
+If you’d prefer to sleep on the ground, as most do, the most simple set-up includes: a sleeping mat for comfort, a sleeping bag for warmth, a sleeping bag for your dog and a bivvy bag for waterproofing.

 If you fancy a bit more comfort, a memory foam pillow packs down tight and beats the heck out of a folded up hoodie.
 A groundsheet will stop moisture seeping upwards and make camping after a rainy day much drier.
 Rig up a tarp to keep prospective rain off and throw a head torch in for the darkest nights (this is more essential outside summertime or if you’re camping in thick woodland).

 Of course, you could choose a hammock.
 There are many different brands out there, some come with inbuilt rainfly and/ or mosquito nets and some even have a pouch for a sleeping mat to slide into, ensuring a flatter sleeping area and some insulation for colder nights.